Offers social and community service programs in addition to Shabbat and festival services and educational programs

 Musical, participatory worship and Torah study.
 Kabbalat Shabbat: Fridays, 2 p.m.; Saturday morning service, 9:15.
 Oneg Shabbat: 2 p.m., garden cafe.
 Friends, families and community are welcome to join a fully accessible synagogue.

-Egalitarian and dedicated to cultivating community.
+Drawing from Reconstructionist roots and the soulfulness of Jewish Renewal, embracing Judaism through ritual, social justice, music, learning and laughter.
 Rooted in tradition.
-Nurtures contemporary Jewish spirituality through learning, prayer and tikkun olam.
+Nurturing contemporary Jewish spirituality through learning, prayer and tikkun olam.

 Judaism with a big heart, in the heart of the Sunset District.
 Traditional and egalitarian; Torah study and lifelong learning; elegant, kosher Shabbat dinners; a home away from home for everyone.